Kalixie/Gut-Microbiome-Shotgun-Metagenomics-Project-/README.md

 ### Diversity analysis

 Alpha diversity metrics, including Shannon and Simpson indices, were calculated using the plot_richness function from phyloseq to compare sample diversity within dietary groups.
-Beta diversity was assessed using Bray-Curtis dissimilarity and Jaccard distance metrics, calculated using the vegan package (Oksanen et al., 2026).
+Beta diversity was assessed using Bray-Curtis dissimilarity and Jaccard distance metrics, calculated using the vegan package (v.
+2.7-3) (Oksanen et al., 2026).
 Principal Coordinates Analysis and Non-metric Multidimensional Scaling were used to depict differences in microbial community composition between samples.

 ### Differential abundance testing